anilectjose/anilectjose/README.md

 ## I'm a Student, Developer, and Teacher!!

-- 🔭 I'm doing my Post Graduation in Computer Application: [Become a MCA Student in AJCE][course]!
+- 🔭 I'm doing my Post Graduation in Computer Application: [Become a Student in AJCE][course]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other programmers
 - 🥅 2021 Goals: Contribute to Open Source projects